-If you’re in the swimming pool a lot, the chlorine, bromine, salt and other chemicals can be very harsh on your skin, hair, and swim gear.
-Repeated exposure to pool water starts to break down the materials of your swim gear and also depletes your skin and hair of its natural oils.
-For those with sensitive skin, chlorine can trigger allergies, rash or even sinus problems.
+If you love to swim in the pool, chlorine, bromine, salt and other chemicals can be harsh on your skin, hair and swim gear.
+Constant exposure to pool water starts to break down the material of your swim gear.
+It also deprives your skin and hair of its natural oils.
+Chlorine can trigger allergies, rashes or sinus problems for those with sensitive skin.

-Outdoor pools: Sunscreens for children in particular should use non-irritating ingredients, like zinc oxide or titanium dioxide.
-These are the most effective at protecting skin from sun damage and also give extra protection against pool water.
+- Outdoor Pools: Sunscreens for children should use non-irritating ingredients such as zinc oxide or titanium dioxide.
+These are the most effective at protecting skin from sun damage.
+It also provides extra protection against pool water.

-- Indoor pools: DermaSwim Pro is a pre-swimming lotion created to help protect sensitive skin against pool water chemicals.
+- Indoor Pools: DermaSwim Pro is a pre-swimming lotion designed to protect sensitive skin against pool water chemicals.

-To prevent excess buildup of oils in swimming pools, apply lotion of choice, wait a minute and take a quick shower before getting into the water.
+Apply a lotion of your choice to prevent excess buildup of oils in swimming pools.
+After waiting a minute, take a quick shower before hopping in the water.

 Post-Swim: Rinse with vitamin C after swimming!

-Chlorine is a chemical that bonds to our skin and hair, which makes it difficult for water alone to remove it.
-That’s why after swimming we often carry the smell of chlorine on us for a day or two.
-Vitamin C has been proven to be an effective neutralizer of chlorine’s bond to hair and skin!
+Chlorine is a chemical that bonds to your skin and hair.
+This makes it hard for water to remove it.
+This is why we carry the smell of chlorine after swimming.
+Vitamin C is proven to neutralize chlorine from bonding to hair and skin!

-- You can create a topical spray by mixing one teaspoon (5g) of Vitamin C powder or crystals into about 500ml of water.
+- Create a topical spray by mixing one teaspoon (5g) of Vitamin C powder or crystals into about 500ml of water.
 Vitamin C crystals are available at Trader Joe’s and most health and wellness stores.

-- Another option is to purchase pre-made ones!
-Swimspray is a common go-to Vitamin C rinse, and is sprayed on to the hair and skin before use of your regular shampoo.
+- Another option is purchasing pre-made ones!
+Swimspray is a common go-to Vitamin C rinse and is sprayed onto the hair and skin before using regular shampoo.

 Post-Swim: Use a moisturizing lotion with antioxidants after swimming.

-- It is important to remember to moisturize fully after each swim with vitamin-infused moisturizers such as Neutrogena Naturals Multi-Vitamin Nourishing Moisturizers, or The Body Shop’s Body Butters.
+- Fully moisturize after each swim with vitamin-infused moisturizers such as Neutrogena Naturals Multi-Vitamin Nourishing Moisturizer or The Body Shop’s Body Butters

-- Coconut oil and Baby oil, available at most health and wellness stores, are also fantastic ways of moisturizing the skin!
+- Coconut oil and Baby oil can be found at most health and wellness stores.
+They are also great ways to moisturize the skin.

-- Lastly, the most basic way to stay hydrated is to replenish!
-Drink lots of water after swimming.
+- The last way to replenish is fairly straightforward.
+Hydrate by drinking lots of water after swimming.

 How To Protect Hair from Pool Chemicals